paradolfino/cn_ego/README.md

 - Increment or decrement points for participants by a specified amount
 - Enable participants to look up their earned/avilable points
 - Participants can look up prizes
--

 **Possible Gems/Libraries**
 - bcrypt unless using Devise
 - aws
 - jQuery
 - SASS
--
-**Current Features**
-- Single user Authentication using bcrypt and has_secure_password
-- Styled flash messages with jQuery and toastr_rails